 Dollar Menu Trap:

-The Cheap items on the dollar menu seem affordable and convenient, but they may carry some negative health and financial implications.
+The cheap items on the dollar menu seem affordable and convenient, but they may carry some negative health and financial implications.
 The dollar menu options are almost always high in fat and loaded with starch and their seemingly low price and convenience have you coming back much more often.
 If you insist on having that quick lunch out, set limits for yourself.

 - Bring healthier items from home to replace one of the items you would have purchased from the dollar menu (fruit, veggies, sandwich, or even your dessert!)

 - Bring your own drink instead of purchasing it from the restaurant.
 You can buy your soft drinks at the grocery store and also easily (and more affordable) make iced tea, smoothies, and shakes at home.
 You could also just ask for a cup of water along with your order – zero calories, zero dollars spent.

 Switching to Coffee: